opendocsg/slw-judgments-backfill/2013_SGHC_252/report.md

  (b) ...

 11     Mr Asokan then argued that cl 12.2(a) of the Loan Agreement did not specifically exclude _equitable_ set-offs and therefore the clause was not effective to exclude the Defendants’ counterclaim based on an equitable set-off.
-He relied on _Pacific Rim Investments Pte Ltd v Lam Seng Tiong_ [1995] 2 SLR(R) 643 (“ _Pacific Rim_ ”) for the proposition that a clause must expressly exclude equitable setoffs in order to effectively exclude a defence based on an equitable set-off.
+He relied on _Pacific Rim Investments Pte Ltd v Lam Seng Tiong_ <span class="citation">[1995] 2 SLR(R) 643</span> (“ _Pacific Rim_ ”) for the proposition that a clause must expressly exclude equitable setoffs in order to effectively exclude a defence based on an equitable set-off.
 I was unable to agree with Mr Asokan’s interpretation of _Pacific Rim_.
 The wording of the relevant clause in _Pacific Rim_ expressly provided for a particular contractual set-off but did not exclude the right to any set-off.
 That led the Court of Appeal to conclude that the clause did not expressly exclude equitable set-off (at [38]):

  We now revert to the facts in the instant case.
 We find that all the essential ingredients were present for the purchasers to avail themselves of the equitable set-off as a form of self-help.
 First of all, the agreement did not exclude the right of set-off in equity.
 Counsel for the vendors relied on cl 3(1)(i)(bb), ie the words in parenthesis in that clause: “( after any deduction has been made in accordance with cl 18 hereof and for moneys owing to the purchaser )”, and argued that the purchasers were only entitled to set off the amount of liquidated damages against the 8% of the purchase price payable on the issue of the “certificate of statutory completion” which would normally take place after completion.
 In our view, although this clause made provision for a contractual set-off at or after the completion stage, it did not expressly exclude equitable set-off against any of the payments prior to completion. ... [emphasis added in bold italics]